Botanical Name: Nepenthes species and hybrids

 Light: Moderate to bright light, but no direct sun.

-Water: Keep soil evenly moist year-round.
+Water: Keep soil evenly moist year-round, but not soggy which can cause root-rot.
 Because this plant is sensitive to chemicals in tap water, use only distilled or lime-free rain water.

 Temperature: Average to warm 75-85°F/24-29°C. It will tolerate a minimum of 65°F/18°C.